 The Caribbean coast is divided into two main areas: Caribbean North aka Tortuguero and Caribbean South aka Puerto Viejo.

-Tortuguero, nicknamed “Little Amazon” is a tiny rural town that is boat or plane access only and is famous for Tortuguero National Park, canals and turtle nestings.
+Tortuguero, nicknamed “Little Amazon” is a tiny boat/plane access only rural town.
+It’s famous for Tortuguero National Park, canals and turtle nestings.
 It’s fairly remote and takes a day to get there but many people visit to experience an untouched pristine jungle.
+You can read this post on how to get to Tortuguero.
+Most people spend 1-3 nights in Tortuguero.

-Puerto Viejo is the main tourist town in the South Caribbean and is surrounded by a handful of downright gorgeous beaches and nature.
-Although the area receives many tourists every year, it is not very developed and maintains a raw charm that people love.
+Puerto Viejo is the main tourist town in the South Caribbean, surrounded by gorgeous beaches and plenty of nature.
+Although the area is touristic, it is not very developed and maintains a raw charm that people love.
+You can drive, shuttle or take the bus to Puerto Viejo.
+Driving is around 5 hours, bus is around 6.5 and shuttle is around 5-6 hours.

 Cahuita is another small town popular with expats, famous for its national park and coral reef.
-It’s about 13 kilometers north of Puerto Viejo.
+It’s about 13 kilometers 8 miles) north of Puerto Viejo.

 Northern Guanacaste is mostly the Gulf of Papagayo and Salinas Bay.
-This area has a many stunning beaches and is well known for good fishing and scuba diving.
+This area has a many stunning beaches and is well known for good fishing, snorkeling, surfing and scuba diving.
+Gulf of Papagayo is 25 minutes drive from Liberia International Airport.

-When it comes to vibes and crowds, Northern Guanacaste and the Tamarindo areas are much more touristic and developed with more American/Canadians expats and immigrants.
+When it comes to vibes and crowds, Northern Guanacaste and the Tamarindo areas are much more touristic and developed with more American/Canadian expats and immigrants.
 You will find a lot of all-inclusives in this area.
-Samara, Santa Teresa are less touristic.
-The Central Pacific, Jaco and Manuel Antonio are extremely touristy and developed but the South Pacific is completely opposite.
+Samara, Nosara, Montezuma and Santa Teresa are less touristic.
+The Central Pacific towns of Jaco and Manuel Antonio are extremely touristy and developed but the South Pacific is completely opposite.

 Beaches in the Pacific vs Caribbean

-Both the Pacific and Caribbean coasts have jaw droppingly beautiful beaches and it’s impossible to say which side of Costa Rica has better beaches.
-You can find white sand beaches, black volcanic sand beaches, hidden beaches and popular beaches on both coasts.
+Both the Pacific and Caribbean coasts have beautiful beaches and it’s impossible to say which side of Costa Rica has better beaches!

 Unlike the Pacific, you won’t find any all-inclusive resorts, high rise condo towers or large international hotel chains in the Caribbean.
 What you’ll find instead are just a few villas and bungalows hiding in a lush jungle that envelopes a picturesque beach with tall palm trees, bright turquoise waters and soft tan sand.